DigitalBotLab/opendigitaltwins-building/README.md

     | opendigitaltwins-building\Ontology | DTDL-based RealEstateCore ontology.
 This is the base set of DTDL models from which the Willow models extend |
     | Willow | This is the set of WillowTwin DTDL models which are used for creating digital twins |

-    NOTE: When creating twins in the WillowTwin, they are always based on a Willow DTDL model id which begins with `dtmi:com:willowinc:`.
+    NOTE: When creating twins in the WillowTwin, they are always based on a Willow DTDL model id which begins with `dtmi:com:digitalbotlab:`.

 ## Key Concepts